SoilFloc Pond Sealant

 What is flocculate and hydrate?

 Anionic polymer has molecules that carry negative charges.
-They attract positively charged particles, such as suspended and surface clay & sand in your pond, much like a magnet picks up metal.
+They attract positively charged suspended clay particles much like a magnet picks up metal.
 The other unique aspect of the formulation is the anionic cross-linked, insoluble polyacrylamide, which absorbs and retains large amounts of a water (over 300X its weight).
 Together, this powerful combination is pulled into cracks and crevices by the draw of the leak, binding suspended and surface solids, and swelling to over 300X its weight, to plug the leaks and stop the flow of water.

 What can I expect during application?